 Should I Become a Home Contractor?

 Home contractors construct and renovate all facets of a home, from foundations to roofs.
 In addition to working with licensing agents, contractors also work with other professionals such as trade workers, architects, and engineers.
 Travel between various work sites is often required.
 This occupation can be quite stressful when deadlines loom or an emergency situation arises.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary was $57,522 as of May 2015.
+According to PayScale.com, the median annual salary was $62,372 as of February 2020.

 |Degree Level||Varies; bachelor's degree recommended|